 By taking the help of AI, businesses can identify the demand for a particular product based on-

-This way, the role of AI in retail can be highlighted as organizations can prevent underperforming products from building up while increasing the value of those which are preferred by the customers.
+This way, the role of AI in retail can be highlighted as organizations can prevent underperforming products from building up while increasing the value of those that are preferred by the customers.

-Artificial Intelligence in retail industry can also help in determining the price by identifying the outcomes of different pricing strategies in order to choose the best one.
-For doing this, AI algorithms collect data based on competitors’ products, promotions, sales along with collecting things like local events.
+Artificial Intelligence in the retail industry can also help in determining the price by identifying the outcomes of different pricing strategies to choose the best one.
+To do this, AI algorithms collect data based on competitors’ products, promotions, and sales along with collecting things like local events.

-For example- eBay uses AI-powered pricing and inventory algorithms for defining the most appropriate prices for good while notifying sellers about it.
+For example- eBay uses AI-powered pricing and inventory algorithms to define the most appropriate prices for goods while notifying sellers about it.
 Kroger is another name that uses AI for price optimization.

 The process shows how AI and machine learning work together to offer great results in the end while enhancing the overall experience for the users.

 AI made it possible to search for products based on voice.
-There are numerous brands like Kohl’s, Tesco, Costco, Walmart, Target uses either Amazon or Google AI-based technology and smart devices for serving customers.
+There are numerous brands like Kohl’s, Tesco, Costco, Walmart, and Target use either Amazon or Google AI-based technology and smart devices for serving customers.

 With the help of voice search, customers can simply add things they want to have in their shopping bag along with knowing estimated arrival time and current delivery status.

-Role of AI in retail can also be highlighted through the customer’s way of searching for a product.
-The integration of AI in retail domain allows customers to upload images in order to find identical or similar products.
-Through algorithms, AI scans the picture along with analyzing colors, shapes, and patterns in order to identify the correct item.
+The role of AI in retail can also be highlighted through the customer’s way of searching for a product.
+The integration of AI in the retail domain allows customers to upload images to find identical or similar products.
+Through algorithms, AI scans the picture along with analyzing colors, shapes, and patterns to identify the correct item.

 Amazon is one such example that adheres to the same concept.
-Amazon Go app with Just Walk Out Shopping technology automatically react to customer’s action be it taking or returning the product.
+Amazon Go app with Just Walk Out Shopping technology automatically reacts to customers’ actions be it taking or returning the product.
 Alibaba, on the other hand, used AI in China to launch its first cashier and cash-free wine store, Tao Cafe.

 Not just gathering feedback and offering recommendations, the role of AI in retail can also detect the actual mood of the customers in the store.
 For this purpose, Walmart has presented facial recognition software.

-Platforms like Personali makes it easy for retailers to leverage behavioral pattern of users while reaching customers with an individual approach.
+Platforms like Personali make it easy for retailers to leverage the behavioral patterns of users while reaching customers with an individual approach.

 No doubt, investing in it is quite a lucrative investment that can give you valuable insights about your user’s buying habits and patterns while ultimately giving you the advantage of gaining great revenue.